mindthegab/community/.github/ISSUE_TEMPLATE/Special-Interest-Group-Contribution.md

 - [ ] Enable automated dependency update, using [Renovate](https://renovatebot.com/)
 - [ ] (best effort or to be completed right after onboarding) Update release coordinates and code namespace to include `finos`
 - [ ] Communication channels are linked front and center in the project README.md
-- [ ] Communication channels are linked front and center in the project README.md
 - [ ] SIG badge is updated
 - [ ] SIG is listed in [FINOS SIGs listing page](/docs/governance/special-interest-